 When it comes to how to measure for laminate flooring, measuring a square or rectangular room could not be easier.
 First, use your measuring tape to measure the length then the breadth of the room.
 Then, multiply these numbers by one another to get your square footage.
-For example, is your room is 5m x 5m, you have a 25m² room.
+For example, if your room is 5m x 5m, you have a 25m² room.
 (See image A).

-If you have an irregular or L-shaped room, it is often beneficial to create a rough sketch of the layout then identify areas which can be sectioned into neat, easily manageable squares or rectangles.
+If you have an irregular or L-shaped room, it is often beneficial to create a rough sketch of the layout then identify areas that can be sectioned into neat, easily manageable squares or rectangles.
 (See image B).